 • Non-profit organizations*

-• must consult with Unions and ensure that placements are not in contravention with provision of the collective agreement (if applicable); and,
+• Must consult with unions and ensure that placements are not in contravention with provision of the collective agreement (if applicable).

 The placement must:

-• not start before receiving formal approval by the Department of Post-Secondary Education, Training and Labour;
+• Not start before receiving formal approval by the Department of Post-Secondary Education, Training and Labour staff;

-• not displace or replace permanent employees on layoff, parental leave, sick leave or in a part-time position;
+• Not displace or replace employees on layoff, parental leave, sick leave or in a part-time position;

-• For the non-profit sector and First Nations communities, 100% of minimum wage for 35 hours a week will be subsidized for up to 14 weeks.
+• For non-profit organisations and First Nations communities, 100% of minimum wage for 35 hours a week will be subsidized for up to twelve (12) weeks.

-• For the private sector and municipalities, 50% of minimum wage for 35 hours a week will be subsidized for up to 14 weeks.
+• For municipalities, 50% of minimum wage for 35 hours a week will be subsidized for up to twelve (12) weeks.

 • 100% of the wage subsidy will be provided upfront at the beginning of the contract.